 Keala is a good soul.
 While open to discussing the past, as you’ll see in this HEADSPACE we filmed with her last year on the North Shore, she’s also ready to move forward.
 She points out that the WSL’s making strides.
 Things are changing fast and getting better for everybody, not just women.

 “There are still no openly gay athletes on the CT, though,” she says.
 “The WSL’s made a better environment but athletes are still just scared to lose their sponsors.”

-So now, as the 2018/2019 Big Wave World Tour season winds down, we have the Kauai-born Kennelly closing in on her first world title, which is another first for surfing as well: its only openly gay champion.
+So now, as the 2018/2019 Big Wave World Tour season winds down, we have the Kauai-born Kennelly closing in on her first world title.
 Where would we be if she hadn’t decided to stay the course and continue to live the great life she has?
 Surfing wouldn’t be the same.
 Hopefully, her story saves a future CT athlete, man or woman, from pretending to be something they’re not.

 Editor’s Note: Check out more amazing stories from fearless women in surf and outdoors on The Inertia Women.